RaulBercea/ITS_JS/14-modules-and-build-tools/01-to-CDN-or-not-to-CDN/to-cdn-or-not-to-cdn.md

 If the CDN goes out of busines or if the serice becomes unavailable it's impossible to use your CDN and fall back to local files.
 This may not be a common issue but it is still a risk that needs to be taken into account.

 ## Scenarios where a CDN is required

-1. In case your website has a lot of traffic
+1. In case your website has a lot of traffic from multiple countries a CDN is necessary for having a better performance and better stability for users in different countires.

+2. E-Commerce websites can operate their service even with massive traffic load times (like during black-friday) by having a CDN handle the traffic.

+## Scenarios when a CDN is not required

+1. If your website is only active in one country a CDN is not necessary as it is very unlikely you will have users from other countries access it.

+2. If the country you are trying to target doesn't support your CDN provider you will not be able to use a CDN even if you wanted to.